DanielStatistician/DanielDataAnalyst/README.md

-- 👋 Hi, I’m @dani8020
+- 👋 Hi, I’m daniel bekele
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in data analyst, machine learning and data science.
-- 🌱 I’m currently learning introduction to machine learning from Duke University
+- 🌱 I’m currently working as data analyst and statistician.
-- 💞️ I’m looking to collaborate on PyTorch and R advanced projects on data science and machine learning related
+- 💞️ I’m looking to collaborate on Python and R advanced projects on data science and machine learning related.
 -     Reach me on -> daniadvent12@gmail.com

 <!---